-The decrease in interest income for the first quarter of 2013 compared to the same period of 2012 was primarily due to less interest earned in Australia and Brazil.
-The decrease in interest income in Australia is primarily due to less interest earned on overnight deposits, as a result of a decrease in revenue during the first quarter of 2013.
-The decrease in interest income in Brazil is primarily due to holding less cash held in interest earning accounts, as a result of increased working capital requirements.
+The decrease in interest income for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily due to less interest earned in Australia, Brazil, and India.
+The decrease in interest income in Australia was primarily due to less interest earned on overnight deposits, as a result of a decrease in revenue during the second quarter and first half of 2013.
+The decrease in interest income in Brazil and India was primarily due to holding less cash in interest earning accounts, as a result of increased working capital requirements.